gouthamsivakumar1/repository/README.md

 # repository
-Repository app is the app which give you  the list of all public repositories  ,with relevant  details .
+Repository app will  give you  the  complete list of all public repositories available   ,with relevant  details .

 <b>COMPONENTS USED</b>